hackatum2024/backend/README.md

 Start the application with docker compose (above).

 Then you can execute the tests with `bun test` in the root directory.

+You can execute singular tests with the `-t` flag followed by the test name in double quotes (in bun output after '>' and before the squared brackets indicating execution time).

 ## Manually Testing the routes
 When you use the docker compose setup, you can post with e.g. this
 ```